allapps2/shortcuts/README.md

 # for contributors

-clone the repository and create `st` alias that points to index.php instead of short.phar:
+clone the repository and create `sc` alias that points to index.php instead of short.phar:

 `sudo php </path/to/clone>/app/index.php setup-shortcuts-global`

-This way `st` will run your development version instead of the distributed one to let you test your changes.
+This way `sc` will run your development version instead of the distributed one to let you test your changes.

 ## recompile short.phar